biswajit-sarkar-007/dev-from-scratch/week15.2/Readme.md

 inside your project at first ,

- - Build the image
+ - 1.Build the image

  > docker build -t image_tag .

- - Create a network
+ - 2.Create a network

  > docker network create my_custom_network

- - Start the *backend process* with the *network* attached to it
+ - 3.Start the *backend process* with the *network* attached to it

  > docker run -d -p 3000:3000 --name backend --network my_custom_network image_tag

- - Start mongo on the same network
+ - 4.Start mongo on the same network

  > docker run -d -v volume_database:/data/db --name mongo --network my_custom_network -p 27017:27017 mongo

- > Check the logs to ensure the db connection is successful
+ - 5.Check the logs to ensure the db connection is successful

  > docker logs <container_id>

 1. Try to visit an endpoint and ensure you are able to talk to the database